Bicycle Racing Kaua`i presents:

 TOP BAG

-As weather at the finish can be cool and frequently wet, race volunteers will transport a small “top bag” to the hospitality pavilion near the finish.
-Mark your bag clearly with your name or race number.
+As weather at the finish can be cool and frequently wet, race volunteers can transport a “top bag” to the hospitality pavilion near the finish.
+ID your bag clearly with your name or race number.
 Pack dry warm clothes, comfortable footwear, rain gear/jacket, and your recovery drink/mix.
 If you plan to ride down later, a small backpack works well.
 Alcohol is not allowed in State Parks.

 DIRECTIONS TO KEKAHA NEIGHBORHOOD CENTER